Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Reduction to a -dimensional dynamics

 Any $C^1$ vector field $X\in\cO_1$ is singular hyperbolic in the attracting region $U$, with a continuous strong stable direction.
-There is a well defined \emph{stable foliation} (also called \emph{strong stable foliation} tangent to the stable distribution, and with leaves having the same regularity as $X$.

-It admits therefore a well defined $2$-dimensional \emph{(weak)stable foliation} (also called \emph{center-stable folaition}) out of the strong stable manifold of the singularity.
-The leaves of the weak stable foliation are the orbits for the flow of the leaves of the strong stable: out of the strong stable manifold of $\sigma$, the vector is not tangent to the stable direction, so that these orbits are $2$-dimensional.
-Along the strong stable manifold of $\sigma$ the vector field is tangent to the $1$ dimensional strong stable leaf, so the foliation is singular.
+There is a well-defined \emph{stable foliation} (also called \emph{strong stable foliation} tangent to the stable distribution with leaves having the same regularity as $X$.
+It admits, therefore, a well-defined $2$-dimensional \emph{(weak)stable foliation} (also called \emph{center-stable foliation}) out of the strong stable manifold of the singularity.
+The leaves of the weak stable foliation are the orbits for the flow of the leaves of the strong stable: out of the strong stable manifold of $\sigma$, the vector is not tangent to the stable direction, so these orbits are $2$-dimensional.
+Along the strong stable manifold of $\sigma$, the vector field is tangent to the one-dimensional strong stable leaf, so the foliation is singular.
 The strong stable foliation is not tangent to $\Sigma$.
-However, the $2$ dimensional center-stable foliation cuts the annulus $\Sigma$ transversely, along a one-dimensional foliation $\cF^s$, which is the stable foliation of the return map $P$.
-The segment $\gamma^s_+$ and $\gamma^s_-$ are leaves of $\cF^s$.
+However, the $2$ dimensional center-stable foliation cuts the annulus $\Sigma$ transversely along a one-dimensional foliation $\cF^s$, which is the stable foliation of the return map $P$.
+The segments $\gamma^s_+$ and $\gamma^s_-$ are leaves of $\cF^s$.